 Does climate matter for heat pumps?

-HVAC technician who has experience in your region before deciding on a heat pump.
-If the equipment just isn’t right for your home, you could have very high electric bills.
-Once the temperature gets too low, it’s near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.
+Heat pumps are more effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+You should speak with a ACE certified HVAC pro who has experience in your area before settling on a heat pump.
+If the equipment just isn’t right for your area, you could have unnecessarily high electric bills.
+Once the temperature sinks too low, it’s near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.

 How does a heat pump compare with a furnace?

-and is critical for certain chillier climates.
-That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As strange as it seems, during cooler temperatures, a heat pump is designed to remove heat from the air outside and use it to heat the inside air.
-Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to function well, but at exceptionally low temperatures there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may work perfectly during the heating season for someone in Tampa, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+A furnace is a stronger heating system and is essential for certain chillier climates.
+That’s because a heat pump has issues when the temperatures hit about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As strange as it seems, during heating season, a heat pump is designed to pull heat from the air outside and use it to raise the temperature of the inside air.
+Even when it feels cold outside, there is still plenty of available heat for the heat pump to operate correctly, but in exceptionally cold climates there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be great during the winter months for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump